-Drug abuse has been detectable in nails since 1984, but the growing need for longer detection periods has brought fingernail drug testing into the spotlight.
+Drug abuse has been detectable in nails since 1984, but the growing need for longer detection periods has brought fingernail bed drug testing into the spotlight.
 Similar to hair follicles, fingernails are made of keratin, a hard protein, and are tested using the same process as hair follicle testing.
 Drugs enter the nail from the bloodstream at the nail bed, becoming incorporated into the growing keratin as the nail develops.
 These substances remain locked in the nail, providing a reliable record of drug use over time.

 We are often asked, “How far back does a nail test go?” – meaning “What is the Detection Window for nail tests?”